top of page

 Breadfruit roasting by the Caribbean sea.
 Kee Farm, St. Mary, Jamaica

-Interview with Deward – Kee Farms’ Mission
+Interview with Durward – Kee Farms’ Mission

 Their mission goes far beyond human consumption.
 By focusing on climate adaptation through seaweed farming, they are actively working to: